top of page

 Mistakes are inevitable in any workplace.
 How leaders and teammates respond to those mistakes, especially in the immediate aftermath, shapes whether people will surface problems early or hide them until they become crises.

 This behavior is critical for psychological safety because risk-taking and learning require the possibility of failure.
 If people believe they'll be embarrassed, blamed, or punished when something goes wrong, they'll play it safe.
-They'll avoid proposing new ideas, hide problems, and cover for each other rather than addressing issues openly.
+They will avoid proposing new ideas, hide problems, and cover for each other rather than addressing issues openly.
 The team loses the ability to learn and improve.

 • Focusing on the problem, not the person: "This didn't go as planned.
-Let's figure out what happened and how we prevent it next time."
+Let's figure out what happened and how we can prevent it next time."

-• Sharing your own mistakes and what you learned from them
+• Sharing your own mistakes and what you learned from them.

-• Treating errors as opportunities to improve systems and processes
+• Treating errors as opportunities to improve systems and processes.

-• Asking "How could you let this happen?" in front of others
+• Asking "How could you let this happen?" in front of others.

-• Sighing, eye-rolling, or other nonverbal signals of frustration or disappointment
+• Sighing, eye-rolling, or other nonverbal signals of frustration or disappointment.

-• Bringing up past mistakes during unrelated conversations
+• Bringing up past mistakes during unrelated conversations.

 Behavior Three that Builds Psychological Safety: Show Respect Consistently